Joseph Fornieri: Academic career

 In 2010, he was presented the Eisenhart Award for Outstanding Teaching for Tenured Faculty.

 1619 Project Criticism

-Dr. Fornieri is a critic of the New New York Times 1619 Project, described by the National Association of Scholars as part of "the brigade of historical luminaries who have rallied the opposition to The 1619 Project."
+Fornieri is a critic of the New New York Times 1619 Project, described by the National Association of Scholars as part of "the brigade of historical luminaries who have rallied the opposition to The 1619 Project."

 Personal life

 He resides in Fairport, New York.
-Dr. Fornieri is a member of the classic rock and blues band, "The Fornieri Brother's Band."
+Fornieri is a member of the classic rock and blues band, "The Fornieri Brother's."